Bukharan Jews: Under Soviet rule

-Relationship between other Jewish communities
+Relationship with other Jewish communities

 After the Russian conquest of Central Asia, a small number of Ashkenazi Jews emigrated from Eastern Europe and the European part of the Russian Empire to Russian Turkestan.
 During World War II, tens of thousands of Ashkenazi Jews from the European regions of the Soviet Union headed eastward to various Soviet republics in Central Asia, either as refugees, or were forcefully deported there by Joseph Stalin.
 In Soviet Uzbekistan, the Bukharan Jewish communities helped contribute to the resettlement of these refugees, housing families in their homes and assisted them with finding jobs until they settled in to their new surroundings.

 Despite this, Bukharan and Ashkenazi Jews largely remained separate from one another, and intermarriage between the two was extremely rare.
 Bukharan Jews ranged from religious to traditional, and clustered together (particular those who lived in the Jewish Quarters), while most Ashkenazi Jews living in Central Asia were secular, both structurally and culturally, and assimilated into the general populace.
 Some Bukharan Jews viewed Ashkenazi Jews as inauthentic Jews, and looked down on them for their lack of Jewish identity.
 Both groups are also buried in separate cemeteries.

 However, Bukharan Jewry had good relations with the Chabad-Lubavitch, beginning from the end of the 19th century with the arrival of Rabbi Shlomo Leib Eliezrov, a student of Rabbi Sholom Dovber Schneersohn.
 Rabbi Eliezrov accepted a temporary rabbinical position in Uzbekistan and helped organize the provision of kosher meat in surrounding cities where Jews lived.
 Over the decades, other emissaries from Chabad would come to support the community as well.

-Amongst other Mizrahim, there were numerous migrations of Jews from Iraq and Yemen who migrated into Central Asia (by way of the Silk Road), and were absorbed into the Bukharan Jewish community.
-Some Bukharan Jews also have Sephardic ancestry, similarly from various migrations of Jews from Syria, Morocco, and Turkey in the late 18th through 19th century.